alexiapardinas/EWAScompgen/Supplementary_Material/Supplementary_Info.md

 * Description: This heatmap shows the enrichment score (ES) in log2 scale of the lifestyle categories (diet, nutrients, physical activity, etc.) per ICD-10 Chapter.
 ES is calculated as the ratio of observed count of associations belonging to each category in diseases of the Chapter and expected ones (if they were distributed randomly and independently).

 ### Supplementary_Figure_S5.png
-* Title: Risk and protective lifestyle factors associated with T2D grouped by lifestyle categories (males).
+* Title: Risk and protective lifestyle factors associated with T2D grouped by lifestyle categories.
 * Description: Representation of risk and protective lifestyle categories found associated with T2D, calculated as a proportion within categories (number of associated factors in the category / total number of factors in the category).
+(A) Males.
+(B) Females.

 ### Supplementary_Figure_S6.png
-* Title: Risk and protective lifestyle factors associated with T2D grouped by lifestyle categories (females).
-* Description: Representation of risk and protective lifestyle categories found associated with T2D, calculated as a proportion within categories (number of associated factors in the category / total number of factors in the category).
+* Title: Sex-differential analysis on type 2 diabetes.
+* Description: Representation of significantly different effect sizes associations between males (blue) and females (coral).
+(A) Pure (sex-specific) significant associations, found significantly associated with T2D in one of the sexes.
+(B) Quantitative (different effect size magnitude) significant associations, found significantly lassociated with T2D in both sexes but exhibiting different effect sizes towards the same direction (protective or adverse in both sexes).

+### Supplementary_Figure_S7.png
+* Title: Predictive models' performance comparison.
+* Description: Comparison of performance metrics between Model 1 (ERS derived from Cox p-value threshold subsetting) and Model 2 (ERS derived from elastic net feature selection).
+(A) Males.
+(B) Females.

 ==============================
 ## Supplementary Tables (TSV)